Size-Ramsey numbers of graphs with maximum degree three: Preliminaries

 \section{Preliminaries}

 In this section, we introduce our notation and state and prove some results used in our proof.

 \textbf{Notation.} We use standard graph and set theoretic notation.
-For a graph $G = (V,E)$ and disjoint vertex sets $A,B \subseteq V$, we denote by $e_G(A,B)$ the number of edges with one endpoint in $A$ and another endpoint in $B$.
-The neighbourhood $N_G(v,A)$ of a vertex $v$ in $A$ is the set of vertices adjacent to $v$ in $G$, and the cardinality of that set $d_G(v,A)$ is referred to as the degree of $v$ in $A$.
+For a graph $G = (V,E)$ and not necessarily disjoint vertex sets $A,B \subseteq V$, we denote by $e_G(A,B)$ the number of edges with one endpoint in $A$ and another endpoint in $B$ (edges with both endpoints in $A\cap B$ are counted only once).
+The neighbourhood $N_G(v,A)$ of a vertex $v$ in $A$ is the set of vertices adjacent to $v$ in $G$, and the cardinality, $d_G(v,A)$, of that set is referred to as the degree of $v$ in $A$.
 We also write $N_G(v)$ for $N_G(v,V(G))$ and $d_G(v)$ for $d_G(v,V(G))$.
+For an integer $k\geq 1$, we denote by $G^k$ the graph obtained by adding an edge between every two vertices that are at distance at most $k$ in the graph.
 An $r$-uniform hypergraph $\cH=(V,E)$ consists of a vertex set $V$ together with a collection $E$ of $r$-subsets of $V$ called hyperedges.
 For a subset $S \subseteq V$, we define the degree $d_{\cH}(S)$ to be the number of hyperedges in $\cH$ which contain $S$.

 For simplicity, we employ the following conventions.
 We omit rounding of real numbers to nearest integers whenever it is not of vital importance.
 For two constants $a,b$, we use $a \ll b$ to indicate that $b$ is large enough as a function of $a$ so that our proofs go through.
 For example, we often use inequality chains like $a \gg b \gg c \gg d$, which also implies that in particular $a \gg bcd$.
 Furthermore, we write $\{a_1,\dots,a_k\} \gg \{b_1,\dots,b_m\}$ to abbreviate that $a_i \gg b_j$ for all $i$ and $j$.
 For two functions $f,g:\mathbb N\rightarrow \mathbb R$, we write $f \approx g$ to express that $\lim_{n\rightarrow \infty}\frac{f(n)}{g(n)}=1$.
 We denote by $I_C$ the independent set on $C$ vertices and by $K_C$ the clique on $C$ vertices.